Buy a Car on Amazon & Ship It Home in 2026 Easily

 Tips for Buying Online & Shipping Your Car Safely

-Buying a car on Amazon is easy—until you realize your new ride needs to cross three states.
+How to buy a car on Amazon is easy until you realize your new ride needs to cross three states.
 Here’s how to dodge scams, save cash, and ship your car like a pro.

 Time It Right: Book 2-3 weeks ahead for the best rates.

 Inspect Like Your Life Depends on It: Film the car’s condition pre-shipment.
-At delivery, check for: dings/scratches (common in open transport); mileage discrepancies (shouldn’t exceed 150 miles).
+At delivery, check for dings/scratches and mileage discrepancies (shouldn’t exceed 150 miles).

 The One Thing Dealers Hate You Knowing